I developed this site after I dealt with so many issues for my parents.

 Ultimately, that is the reason I created StuffSeniorsNeed.com, to provide seniors and their caregivers with all of the information that I had personally acquired to enable them to live more rewarding lives.

 And since that time, I have been extremely busy getting this vital information out.
-I do it through my YouTube Channel, this website and my new book that just came out, The Quintessential Guide for the Unprepared Caregiver.
+I do it through my YouTube Channel and this website.

 I have also written as a guest contributor for several of the most prominent websites in the caregiving niche like…